sanzgiri/dummyAlexa/README.md

 # Requirements

 - One [Amazon Echo][echo link]
-- [Amazon Lambda][lambda link], free for the first 1M requests per month.
+- An [Amazon Lambda][lambda link] account, which provides the first 1M requests per month for free.

 # Setup